-Two other Europeans, Andrej and Nina Lovse, helped plant their church in Maribor, Slovenia.
-“We do yearly church retreats where we intentionally build in play time—bonfires and s’mores, hikes and swimming time,” said Andrej Lovze.
+Two other Europeans, Andrej and Nina, helped plant their church in Maribor, Slovenia.
+“We do yearly church retreats where we intentionally build in play time—bonfires and s’mores, hikes and swimming time.
 “We had to push ourselves once a month just to play games together as a leadership team.”

 Lovse finds that occasionally replacing traditional worship with play can strengthen bonds of friendship and fellowship, especially in the group of young adults who comprise the bulk of his congregation.

-Agaba Moses, an ordained minister in the Anglican Church in Uganda, noted that play hasn’t traditionally been part of his church culture, but that is starting to change.
+Agaba Moses, an ordained minister in the Anglican Church in Uganda, noted that play hasn’t traditionally been part of his church culture.
+That is starting to change.
 “Churches in Africa commonly do not go beyond pulpit preaching to engage Christians in play activities like football, swimming, or drama, calling them ‘secular.’
 But playing well is of great importance in navigating conflict and developing a united and focused church.”

 “If a fundamental purpose of corporate worship is to proclaim and to enact the gospel,” writes David Taylor, “then surely, I would like to believe, our practices of proclamation and enactment would somehow point to the astonishing, gratuitous, even hilarious nature of the good news.”

-For pastors whose plates are often filled to overflowing with the traditional work of the church—preaching, visitation, committee work, administration—enabling play in any form can feel like an additional burden.
+For pastors whose plates are often filled to overflowing with the traditional work of the church, enabling play in any form can feel like an additional burden.
 But when congregations engage in recreation, laughter, and creative pursuits together, they are building bonds that strengthen mission, deepen fellowship, and create a relational foundation for discipleship.

 “As leaders, we have to teach people to flow with the rhythms of life,” says Lassiter.
 “Sometimes the music is happy.
 Sometimes the music is somber.
 We can dance to both.